Kaaveh/kotlin-web-site/docs/topics/arrays.md

 ## Pass variable number of arguments to a function

-In some cases it is useful to be able to pass a variable number of arguments to a function without having to define the number of arguments in advance.
-In Kotlin, you can use the [`vararg`](functions.md#variable-number-of-arguments-varargs) parameter for this.
+In Kotlin, you can pass a variable number of arguments to a function via the [`vararg`](functions.md#variable-number-of-arguments-varargs) parameter.
+This is useful when you don't know the number of arguments in advance, like when formatting a message or creating an SQL query.

 To pass an array containing a variable number of arguments to a function, use the _spread_ operator (`*`).
 The spread operator passes each element of the array as individual arguments to your chosen function:

 ```kotlin